If you’re looking for a top-of-the-line gaming mouse, it’s hard to find a better choice than the G502 Hero.

 In this article, we’ll be taking a look at the Logitech G502 Hero.
 This puppy is loaded with features, from 11 customizable buttons to a 16,000 DPI sensor that puts the “fine” in “fine-tuning.”
 That’s all great in theory, but how good is it actually?

 We’ve put the G502 Hero through its paces.
 Here’s what we found.

 The G502 Hero is Logitech’s upgrade to the G502 Proteus Spectrum.
 If you’re familiar with the Spectrum or the base G502, this mouse is very similar.
 However, there are two significant differences that make the Hero an upgrade over its predecessor.

-First, the 16,000 DPI Hero optical sensor is a significant improvement over the older, 12,000 DPI Proteus sensor.
+First, the 16,000 DPI Hero optical sensor is a remarkable improvement over the older, 12,000 DPI Proteus sensor.
 In terms of numbers, this looks extremely impressive.
 It’s also in line with newer industry standards, so we understand why Logitech put this sensor out.